-- 101. (1) Every public issuer shall, within 120 days after the end of the issuer's financial year or such other prescribed period, file with the Commission annual financial statements prepared and certified as prescribed. - (2) Every financial statement referred to in subsection (1), shall be accompanied by a report of the auditor of the public issuer and the public issuer shall, upon filing the annual financial statements and auditor's report with the Commission, cause the financial statements to be posted on the company's website or published in a daily newspaper of general circulation in The Bahamas. - (3) The Commission may, where the report of the auditor required by subsection (2) is qualified in any respect, take any action that it deems necessary until the matters giving rise to the qualified audit report are resolved. - (4) The auditor shall provide notice to the Commission immediately if in the course of performing the duties required by subsection (2), the auditor comes to the view that a matter is present that could give rise to a qualification in the audit report on the financial statements. - (5) The notice required under subsection (3) shall be in the prescribed form and a copy of the notice must be delivered promptly to the public issuer. - (6) Every public issuer shall file with the Commission interim financial statements prepared and certified as prescribed, within the prescribed period after the end of the financial period to which it relates. - (7) Every public issuer shall, within the prescribed period, file with the Commission - (a) a copy of its annual report containing the prescribed information; and - (b) all reports or other information and documents as the Commission may prescribe.
+(1) Every public issuer shall, within one hundred twenty days after the end of the issuer's financial year or such other prescribed period, file with the

+Commission annual audited financial statements prepared and certified as prescribed.

+- (2) Every financial statement referred to in subsection (1), shall be accompanied by a report of the auditor of the public issuer and the public issuer shall, upon filing the annual audited financial statements and auditor's report with the Commission, cause the financial statements to be posted on the company's website or published in a daily newspaper of general circulation in The Bahamas. - (3) The Commission may, where the report of the auditor required by subsection (2) is qualified in any respect, take any action that it deems necessary until the matters giving rise to the qualified audit report are resolved. - (4) The auditor shall provide notice to the Commission immediately if in the course of performing the duties required by subsection (2), the auditor comes to the view that a matter is present that could give rise to a qualification in the audit report on the financial statements. - (5) The notice required under subsection (4) shall be in the prescribed form and a copy of the notice must be delivered promptly to the public issuer. - (6) Every public issuer shall file with the Commission interim financial statements prepared and certified as prescribed, within the prescribed period after the end of the financial period to which it relates. - (7) Every public issuer shall, within the prescribed period, file with the Commission - (a) a copy of its annual report containing the prescribed information; and - (b) all reports or other information and documents as the Commission may prescribe.

-Delivery of continuous disclosure documents to security holders 102.
+115. Delivery of continuous disclosure documents to security holders.

-- (1) A public issuer shall, as soon as practicable after filing with the Commission, send to each security holder, at the address provided to the public issuer as the preferred delivery address of the security holder or at the last address of the security holder shown on the securities register of the public issuer and at no cost to the security holder, the - (a) annual financial statements and the report of the auditor; - (b) interim financial statements; - (c) annual report; and - (d) any other prescribed report or document. - (2) The obligation to send documents to security holders under subsection (1) does not apply - (a) to documents published as prescribed; or - (b) if a security holder has informed the issuer that the security holder does not wish to receive the documents.
+- (1) A public issuer shall, as soon as practicable after filing with the Commission, send to each security holder, at no cost to the security holder, the - (a) annual audited financial statements and the report of the auditor; - (b) interim financial statements; - (c) annual report; and - (d) any other prescribed report or document. - (2) The materials set out in subsection (1) shall be sent to the security holder's preferred delivery address or the last address of the security hold or shown on the securities register of the public issuer.

+- (3) The obligation to send documents to security holders under subsection (1) does not apply - (a) to documents published as prescribed; or - (b) if a security holder has informed the public issuer that the security holder does not wish to receive the documents.